-Posted: A year ago, last updated 8 weeks ago.
+Posted: 14 months ago, last updated 5 days ago.

 Portal is a series of puzzles that you solve with physics and lateral thinking.
 But behind the puzzles is the bigger mystery of where you are, and what these tests are for.
 This persists through the different games in the series:

 - Portal (2007) originally releases as part of The Orange Box pack.
 It was then released stand alone on PC, Mac,